 Link enjoyed more than 20 years as a senior executive with Sesame Workshop (formerly Children’s Television Workshop) where she advanced from editorial director of two magazines to Group President, Publishing and Interactive Software, responsible for the leadership of the magazine, book, database, interactive software, school and internet divisions.
 She diversified the interactive business into new electronic formats to include video games, hybrid toys and hand-held electronics, and led numerous licensing agreements.
 In addition, she created the digital strategic business plan and oversaw the launch of the family Internet site: ctw.org.

-Link is the recipient of two national magazine awards.
+Link is the recipient of two national magazine awards and the “Bpeace Women Forward Mentor of Distinction Award.”
 She is married with four grown children.